jHelsing/Heartbeat/report_template.md

 This is a basic template for the project report.
 Fill it out over the course of the project.

+# Project Description
+Write a brief description of your software, including the target platform(s), programming language, and what the software will do.

 # Sprint Log
 Write one log per sprint.